Praneshv25/K-Means-Custering/README.md

-# NFL Receivers Analysis with K-means Clustering
+# NFL Receivers Analysis with custom K-means Clustering

 ## Project Overview

+In this project, a custom K-means clustering algorithm was implemented from scratch to analyze the performance of NFL receivers.
+The custom implementation allows for flexibility in parameter tuning and optimization tailored to the specific dataset and requirements of the analysis.

 This project involves performing a K-means clustering analysis on NFL receivers using five key features:
 - **Games Played**